Berkeley-MDes/tdf-fa23-emilee197/README.md

 ### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
 This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/desinv-202/wiki/3.0-Weekly-Submissions).
 They might look something like this: ###
 ---
+# Report 1 - Week of 08/21/2023 #
+We started off the semester running with our first project that primarily uses Rhino and Grasshopper.
+This was not only my first time using Rhino/Grasshopper but my first time ever using a 3D modeling software!
+Watching the demos was quite intimidating as everything from the basic interface to the complex code base seemed incomprehensible.
+I started off by watching Kyle's videos, which were incredibly detailed but because of my novelty to this domain, remained still too advanced.
+After struggling through the three videos, I scaled back my ego to start from the beginning...like the very basics.
+The Rhino introduction videos on how to even pan, zoom, and switch orientations was much more digestable and gave me hope that I could begin to tackle this software.

+---
 # Example Report 1 - Week of 08/21/2023 #
 This week, I designed a cool phone stand made of rocks.
 Check out all my cool sketches and progress photos from this week below, etc., etc....